RangerMauve/dat-gossip/README.md

 - `core` is a mandatory [hypercore](https://github.com/mafintosh/hypercore) instance which will be used for gossiping with peers
 - `extension` is an option you can add if you wish you use a custom extension message name.
 You probably don't need to touch this.

+### `gossip.on('found', (data))`

+Event emitted whenever some new data has been found.
+You can use this to react to newly gossiped Dat archives and load them up.

+- `data` is a Buffer containing the newly found data.

 #### `const isNew = gossip.advertise(data, shouldBroadcast=false)`

 Adds some more data to be tracked by the gossip.

 - `isNew` is a boolean representing whether this data has never been encoutered before
-- `data` should be a Buffer instance to start gossiping with other peers
+- `data` should be a Buffer instance to start gossiping with other peers.
+This could be your Dat archive's key
 - `shouldBroadcast` controls whether you wish to broadcast your data to every peer.
 You might want to set this to `false` if you're planning on adding a bunch of items to advertise in a row.

 #### `gossip.delete(data)`